-Delu Before each ride, you need to make sure you and your Honda are both ready to ride.
+Before each ride, you need to make sure you and your Honda are both ready to ride.
 To help get you prepared, this section discusses how to evaluate your riding readiness, and what items you should check on your motorcycle.

-Are You Ready to Ride?
-For information about suspension, carburetion and other adjustment see page 103.
+For information about suspension, carburetor and other adjustment see page 103.